nikhil-ravi/LeetScrape/README.md

 ls.to_csv(directory_path="../data/") # Save the scraped tables to a directory
 ```

-> **Warning**
-> The default ALL_JSON_URL in the [`GetQuestionsList`](/src/leetcode/GetQuestionsList.py) class might be out-of-date.
-Please update it by going to https://leetcode.com/problemset/all/ and exploring the Networks tab for a query returning all.json.
+### Get Question statement and other information

-Query individual question's information such as the body, test cases, constraints, hints, code stubs, and company tags using the [`GetQuestionInfo`](/src/leetcode/GetQuestionInfo.py) class:
+Query individual question's information such as the body, test cases, constraints, hints, code stubs, and company tags using the [`GetQuestionInfo`](/GetQuestionsList/#getquestionslist) class:

 ```python
 # This table can be generated using the previous commnd